Roberto Blanco

-Roberto Zerquera Blanco (born 7 June 1937 in Tunis) is a German schlager singer, actor, and entertainer of Afro-Cuban origin.
+Roberto Zerquera Blanco (born 7 June 1937 in Tunis) is a Tunisian-born German schlager singer, actor, and entertainer of Afro-Cuban descent.
 He is one of the most successful entertainers of all time in German-speaking countries.

 Early life

-Blanco is the son of Cuban folklorist and artist Alfonso Zerquera and his wife Mercedes Blanco.
-He grew up in Beirut and Madrid.
-When Roberto was two, his mother died.
-After finishing school he began to study medicine in Madrid, but quit after two semesters.
+Blanco was born in Tunis, Tunisia to Cuban parents Alfonso Zerquera and Mercedes Blanco.
+His father was a folklorist and artist, and his mother was a dancer and singer.
+He was raised primarily by his father after his mother died when he was two years old.
+He was raised in Beirut and Madrid.
+Blanco studied medicine in the latter, but quit after two semesters.

 Career

-In 1957, Blanco played a role in the movie Der Stern von Afrika (The Star of Africa).
+In 1956, Blanco had a chance meeting with German filmmaker Alfred Weidenmann on an airplane.
+Weidenmann, who was scouting locations in Spain for the film Der Stern von Afrika, cast the young man in a supporting role.
+Blanco moved to West Germany the following year.
+He became a German citizen in 1971.

 His singing career began with Josephine Baker.
 In the 1960s, he became a hit star in his own right and appeared in various films – among them Johannes Mario Simmel penned All People Will Be Brothers and the Erich Kästner adaptation Three Men in the Snow.

 In 1969, Blanco won the German "Schlager-Festspiele" with his song "Heute so, morgen so" (Today like this, tomorrow like that).
 Following that, Blanco recorded a number of hit albums.
 His music career peaked in 1972 with the song "Ein bisschen Spass muss sein" (A little fun is a must) and "Der Puppenspieler von Mexiko" (The Puppeteer of Mexico).
 Since then he has appeared on numerous music and variety TV shows, most frequently on ZDF's Hitparade.